sketch-hq/developer.sketch.com/pages/assistants-guides-5-publish.md

 excerpt: Publishing Sketch Assistants.
 ---

-Publish your Assistant to allow Sketch to automatically fetch it for users when they open a document with it added.
+Publish your Assistant so it can be downloaded automatically whenever a document using it is opened with Sketch.
+Opt in to be included on the [Sketch Assistant directory](https://sketch.com/extensions/assistants).

-Published Assistants can also be listed on the Sketch website.
-We recommend publishing to [npm](https://www.npmjs.com), but self-hosting is also an option.
+We recommend publishing to [npm](https://www.npmjs.com) as this makes your Assistant package easily accessible to others and requires only some addition metadata to get listed on the Assistant directly.
+However, self-hosting your Assistant is also an option.

-Once you've created an Assistant package, perhaps after following our [Getting started](/assistants/getting-started) and [Writing a rule](/assistants/write-a-rule) guides, you're ready to publish.

-## Publishing to npm
+## Publish to npm

 Below is a list of steps to publish your Assistant to npm.
 For more information on publishing JavaScript packages see the [documentation](https://docs.npmjs.com/packages-and-modules).